How to stop sugar sneaking into your child's diet

 Research suggests that babies are naturally inclined to crave sugar as soon as they exit the womb.
 It's not a preference at this very early stage but rather a biological reality.
 To complicate matters, consuming sugar causes kids to crave even more of the sweet stuff.

-"Sugar, packed in items like sugar-sweetened beverages and snacks, consumed consistently over many years can promote excess weight gain -- especially through the overproduction of insulin, which clears the blood of sugar (storing the calories as fat), and this leaves (a) child wanting more and more sugar," said Kathy Isoldi, a registered dietitian nutritionist and associate professor of nutrition at Long Island University, Post, who conducts research aimed at reducing childhood obesity prevalence.
+"Sugar, packed in items like sugar-sweetened beverages and snacks, consumed consistently over many years can promote excess weight gain -- especially through the overproduction of insulin, which clears the blood of sugar (storing the calories as fat), and this leaves a child wanting more and more sugar," said Kathy Isoldi, a registered dietitian nutritionist and associate professor of nutrition at Long Island University, Post, who conducts research aimed at reducing childhood obesity prevalence.

-It's no wonder it can seem nearly impossible to curb our kids' intake when you take into account not only cake and soda but such foods as yogurt and breakfast cereal.
+It's no wonder it can seem nearly impossible to curb our kids' intake when you take into account not only cake and soda but such foods as sweetened yogurt and breakfast cereal.

 The health effects of sugar